whisthq/whist/main-webserver/README.md

 ├── runtime.txt --> desired python version
 ├── scripts
 │   └── poll_maintenance.sh --> script to check on webserver maintenance status
-├── stem-cell.sh --> the generator of our web and celery workers └── tests --> tests for our assorted endpoints.
+├── run-web.sh --> script to spawn the web process.
+└── tests --> tests for our assorted endpoints.
 All files without docs
     should be assumed to unit test the endpoints/bps they name.
     ├── admin